mahakb2003/telecom-churn-analysis-prediction/README.md

 ---

 ### Predicting Future Churners

-The trained model was then used to predict churn probability for **new customers**.
+The trained model was used to predict churn probability for new customers, enabling proactive retention strategies.

-Prediction Process
+1. Prediction Workflow

-1. Loaded **new customer dataset**.
+Loaded the new customer dataset
-2. Applied the **same preprocessing and encoding steps** used during training.
-3. Generated **churn predictions using the trained model**.
-4. Exported predicted churn results to a **CSV file** for visualization in Power BI.
+Applied the same preprocessing and encoding steps used during training Generated churn predictions using the trained model Exported results to a CSV file for Power BI visualization

-This allows businesses to **identify high-risk customers early and take preventive retention actions**.
+2. Feature Selection (Key Drivers)
+Contract Type
+Tenure
+Payment Method
+Monthly Charges
+Internet Services & Add-ons
+Customer Engagement Metrics
+3. Model Performance

+Confusion Matrix:

+True Negatives: 784
+False Positives: 60
+False Negatives: 140
+True Positives: 218

+👉 Shows the model performs well in identifying non-churn customers but has some limitations in capturing all churn cases.

+Classification Report:

+Accuracy: 83%
+Precision (Churn = 1): 0.78
+Recall (Churn = 1): 0.61
+F1-Score (Churn = 1): 0.69

+👉 Interpretation (very important for interview):

+Good overall accuracy
+Precision is strong → predictions are reliable
+Recall is moderate → some churners are missed

+###  Key Prediction Insights
+Identified 405 high-risk churn customers Month-to-month contracts showed the highest churn probability Customers with low tenure (0–12 months) and electronic check payments were more likely to churn

 ---

 📈 Business Impact

+Enables early identification of churn-prone customers Supports targeted retention campaigns
-This project enables telecom companies to:
+Helps reduce churn and improve customer lifetime value This project enables telecom companies to:

 - Understand **customer churn patterns**